- Design Underdogs Celebrated at MODA

 BURNAWAY Magazine will not consider contributions regarding: the artwork of someone with whom the writer has a personal relationship; the work of an artist, gallery, or institution with whom the writer has a current or previous financial relationship or internship; any gallery that represents his/her work; any gallery institutionally related to the organization employing the writer; a colleague in the institution employing the writer.
 We also will not consider submissions by a writer whom the gallery or artist has paid or commissioned to write the article in question, or a submission by a writer who collects the work of the artist in question.

-The Editorial Intern will assist the Editor with content production, research, fact checking, and scheduling.
+The Editorial Intern will assist the Editor with content production, research, fact checking, transcribing, and scheduling.
 The intern should have excellent writing, research, editing, and computer skills.
 They will do some website management to assist with magazine content.
 Experience with writing, WordPress or blogging platforms, and demonstrable knowledge of contemporary art history is preferred.

 The Web and Design Intern will assist the Executive Director and Editor on projects related to our Five Year Anniversary Campaign and regular programs.
 This individual will assist with website updates as needed, branding-related projects, creation of marketing materials and photo editing.
 The Design and Web Intern must be comfortable using both WordPress and Photoshop.